-Accumulated investment in Mainland China as of December 31, 2023 (Note 1 and 2) - Upper Limit on Investment imposed by Investment Commission of Economic Affairs (MOEA) 197,901 252,441 705,057 (USD 5,995 in thousands) (USD 7,795 in thousands)
+Ac cumulated investment in Investment amounts authorized by Upper Limit on Investment imposed by Mainla and China as of December 31, the Investment Commission of Investment Commission of Economic 2024 (Note 1 and 2) Economic Affairs (MOEA) Affairs (MOEA) 197,901 252,441 740,543 (U JSD 5,995 in thousands) (USD 7,795 in thousands)

-Note 1.Beijing Tongjinhua Technology Co., Ltd., an indirectly invested subsidiary by the Company has completed its liquidation of various rights and obligations and cancelled its registration in 2011.
-The investment amounted to \$25,715 (USD 800 in thousands) still needs to be included in the cumulative amount of investments from Taiwan to Mainland China according to the regulations of the Investment Commission of Economic Affairs (MOEA).

-Note 2.
-Tongjinhua Suzhou Co., Ltd., an indirectly invested subsidiary by the Company has completed its liquidation of various rights and obligations and cancelled its registration in 2011.
+- Note 1.Beijing Tongjinhua Technology Co., Ltd., an indirectly invested subsidiary by the Company has completed its liquidation of various rights and obligations and cancelled its registration in 2011.
+The investment amounted to \$25,715 (USD 800 in thousands) still needs to be included in the cumulative amount of investments from Taiwan to Mainland China according to the regulations of the Investment Commission of Economic Affairs (MOEA). - Note 2.Tongjinhua Suzhou Co., Ltd., an indirectly invested subsidiary by the Company has completed its liquidation of various rights and obligations and cancelled its registration in 2013.
 The investment amounted to \$6,345 (USD 195 in thousands) still needs to be included in the cumulative amount of investments from Taiwan to Mainland China according to the regulations of the Investment Commission of Economic Affairs (MOEA).